 If the soil is very heavy or clayey, it may be desirable to install a tile drainage system.
 This should be done after the subsoil is graded but before the topsoil is replaced.
 The soil should be fairly dry at the time, as a wet clay soil may become puddled around the tile.
-The depth of the trenches should be $1\frac{1}{2}$ to 2 feet including the topsoil, and the lines spaced 20 to 25 feet apart.
+The bottom of the trenches should be at a depth of $1\frac{1}{2}$ to 2 feet including the depth of the topsoil, and the lines spaced not over 20 to 25 feet apart.